Ylvauk/git-intro/readme.md

 1. Add your remote repository on GitHub to your local repository.
 What was the command for that?
 Use the repository on GitHub you created at the beginning of class.
+1. How would you check that your origin is set to your remote repository?
-2. Push your changes to your remote.
+1. Push your changes to your remote.
 What was the command for that?
-3. Visit your repo on GitHub to see if the changes made it 🤞
+1. Visit your repo on GitHub to see if the changes made it 🤞
-4. Make a change to your local repository, stage and commit that change, and then push it.
+1. Make a change to your local repository, stage and commit that change, and then push it.
 What was the command for that?
 Is it the same as the previous command you used to push changes?